 - Use of our highly skilled Learning Mentor and Attendance and Behaviour Officer to develop social and emotional skills;

-- Subsidised residential trips to ensure disadvantaged pupils have equal opportunities;
+- A subsidised residential trip (Y3 or Y6) to ensure disadvantaged pupils have equal opportunities;

 - Pastoral support and time provided for additional reading, maths and language / communication skills to be developed.